Near Brookings in Brookings County, South Dakota — The American Midwest (Upper Plains)

 Erected 1957 by Brookings County Commissioners and State Highway Commission.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-First Convention in Brookings County (a few steps from this marker); Medary (within shouting distance of this marker); Moody County (approx. one mile away); Brookings County (approx. one mile away); Brookings County South Dakota Veterans Memorial (approx. 6.8 miles away); Heart of Brookings (approx. 6.8 miles away); Brookings/Hillcrest Park (approx. 7 miles away); Volga, South Dakota Veterans Memorial (approx. 10˝ miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+First Convention in Brookings County (a few steps from this marker); Medary (within shouting distance of this marker); Moody County (approx. one mile away); Brookings County (approx. one mile away); Brookings County South Dakota Veterans Memorial (approx. 6.8 miles away); Heart of Brookings (approx. 6.8 miles away); Brookings/Hillcrest Park (approx. 7 miles away); Coughlin Campanile (approx. 7.3 miles away).
 Touch for a list and map of all markers in Brookings.

 Credits.
 This page was last revised on August 8, 2018.
-This page originally submitted on August 6, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 33 times since then.
+It was originally submitted on August 6, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 93 times since then and 23 times this year.
 Photos: 1, 2. submitted on August 6, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Bill Pfingsten was the editor who published this page.